-In addition the relative humidity of the calibration gas can also be entered.
-The allowed values for relative humidity are in the range 0% to 100%.
+The salinity of the measured solution and the relative humidity of the calibration gas can also be entered.
+The allowed values for Relative Humidity are in the range 0.00 to 1.00.

 Pressing the [ENTER] key again will bring up the Save Changes dialog.
 Selecting No will discard the entered values and return to the measurement display screen, selecting Yes will save changes made.